 Dr. Nada Elbuluk is a board-certified dermatologist and Associate Professor at the USC Keck School of Medicine, Department of Dermatology.
-She is honored to be a dermatologist at USC and to be able to serve the diverse population of Los Angeles.
-She is the founder and director of the USC Skin of Color Center and Pigmentary Disorders Clinic.
+She is the founder and director of the USC Skin of Color and Pigmentary Disorders Program and Fellowship.
 She also serves as the Director of the Dermatology Diversity and Inclusion Program, as well as the Director of Curriculum Equity for the Keck School of Medicine.
 She spent four years as an Assistant Professor at New York University’s School of Medicine, where she was the founder and director of the pigmentary disorder clinic and served as the Diversity Ambassador for the Department.

 Dr. Elbuluk’s clinical and research interests include general medical and cosmetic dermatology, ethnic skin conditions, and pigmentary disorders including vitiligo, melasma, and postinflammatory pigmentation.
 She performs a variety of procedures including chemical peels, microneedling, lasers, and botox and has expertise in safely performing these procedures in all skin types.

-Dr. Elbuluk feels strongly about providing her patients with the highest quality of individualized and compassionate care.
-She also is passionate about teaching and advancing the field of dermatology through research on pigmentary disorders and ethnic skin conditions.
-She has received several grants to support her research, which has been published in numerous academic journals.
+Dr. Elbuluk is passionate about teaching and advancing the field of dermatology through research on pigmentary disorders and ethnic skin conditions and published in numerous academic journals.
 She has lectured both national and internationally on her areas of expertise.
 She also serves as a media expert for the American Academy of Dermatology and has been interviewed by numerous media outlets including the Washington Post, Health, Women’s Health, Essence, Prevention, Allure, Reader’s Digest, the Huffington Post, SELF, and NBC.com.